 What is the Host Homes Program?

-The Host Home program provides an opportunity for caring families to offer temporary emergency shelter care for children between the ages of seven and seventeen.
+The Host Home program provides for temporary emergency shelter care for children between the ages of seven and seventeen through caring volunteer Host Home families in the community.
 What makes Host Homes unique is that placement is voluntary on the part of the parent(s), the child, and the Host Home family.
-In this program the youth stays with the Host Home family for up to 21 days.
+In this program, the youth can stay with the Host Home family for up to 21 days.

 Here is an example of the program at work:

 A school counselor made an emergency call to the crisis line on behalf of a teenage girl.
 The student was very upset and refused to go home.
 She was having problems with her parents, especially her mother.
 The Safe Place staff called her parents and they agreed to meet that evening.
 After explaining the Host Homes program, the girl and her parents agreed that their family needed a break.
 The girl went to stay in a Host Home for a few days.
-The family wanted counseling to help resolve the problems they were facing.
-After several individual counseling sessions and two family sessions, the girl and her parents came to a workable compromise and she was ready to return home.
+The family wanted counseling to help resolve the situations they were facing.
+After several individual counseling sessions and two family sessions, the girl and her parents came to a workable compromise and were ready to reunite as a family.

 What is expected of a Youth while at the Host Home?

 - The youth is expected to participate in all family activities.